Speaker | Time | Text |

 And that I think is right. | ||

-But I think on the other hand, We have been, as I mentioned before, living under a threat that is at least as horrifying as this, namely the hydrogen bomb, for a couple of decades now. | ||
+But I think, on the other hand, we have been, as I mentioned before, living under a threat that is at least as horrifying as this, namely the hydrogen bomb, for a couple of decades now. | ||

-And somehow or other, although it's scarred us, we've managed to go about our business. | ||
+And somehow or other, although it sparred us, we've managed to go about our business. | ||

-So I think that the jury's out as to what the impact of this would be. | ||
+So I think that the theory's out as to what the impact of this would be. | ||

-Hold on just one second while I do a station ID and we'll be right back. | ||
+All right, Doctor, hold on just one second while I do a station ID and we'll be right back. | ||

-You're listening To Area 2000, my guest this week is Michael D. Swords, Dr. Michael D. Swords. | ||
+My guest this week is Michael D. Swartz. | ||

 He looks into other people's research in these areas and is a fascinating individual, which you should know by now. | ||

-If you would like to make a comment, the only line I have open is one local line that we | ||
+If you would like to make a comment, the only line I have open is one local line that we just cleared at 383-8255 or 8255. | ||

 unidentified